 In the respite of each mealtime, as he sat laden with good eats, he moaned to the spoon (with whom he shared the same occasion) about how life was much improved in Carson Showroom and how perhaps they ought to liberate themselves from the abject foolishness of such constant cleaning, in this rather prim and persnickety household.

 The spoon, having endured many years of buffing and bruising, felt too tired to do much about her circumstance.
 But she did like the idyllic tales told, about another way of living; one where there was release from the persistence of the scouring pad.

 The spoon, frequently worried about what might become of her, soon, having seen the lot of other old utensils.
 For they’d been tossed into the rubbish heap, for smelting, once they no longer shimmered.

 This was a fate that spoon hoped she might never meet.
 And so, she endured every scrub and shine stoically, praying she could maintain her natural glow, although bits of her were beginning to obviously fade.

 “We must get free, Matilda!” droned the dish for the third time “Tonight, at midnight.”

 The spoon jolted nervously.
 “A way?” she asked.

 “But how, Clive?”

-The dish, which did in fact have the stern and sturdy bearing of a Clive, paused for effect and then replied, “Well, that would give the game away ‘Tilda.
+The dish, who did in fact have the stern and sturdy bearing of a Clive, paused for effect.
+Then replied, “Well, that would give the game away ‘Tilda.
 And we can’t have that, can we!”

-Matilda sighed, thinking it best she focus on being her graceful best in this present moment, rather than to mentally meddle in yet another bout of Clive’s love of so-called freedom.
+Then, returned to the safety in musing, for she was certain it was far better for her to focus on being her grateful best in this very present (and scrub-free) moment, rather than to mentally meddle in all of Clive’s wishful love of so-called freedom.